Getting Ready to Interview

 View more sample questions in our Interview and Offer Guidelines booklet.

 Questions For the Interviewer

 In order to be sure that this is the right job for you, prepare questions about the position, your boss, and the employer for the interviewer.

 - Can you take me through a day in this position?

-- What are some challenges this new hire will face in the role?
+- What are some challenges a new hire will face in this role?

 Ask about the department/office:

 - What are the current projects the employer/department is working on?